acl21/deep-active-learning-pytorch/README.md

 ## Citing this repository

-If you find this repo helpful in your research or refer to the baseline results in the [Model Zoo](MODEL_ZOO.md), please consider citing us:
+If you find this repo helpful in your research or refer to the baseline results in the [Model Zoo](MODEL_ZOO.md), please consider citing us and the owners of the original toolkit:

 ```
 @article{deepaltoolkit,